grafana/plugin-tools/packages/plugin-e2e/CONTRIBUTING.md

 ### Tests

-The [tests](./tests/) folder contains a suite of Playwright tests designed to validate its own APIs.
+The [tests](./tests/) folder contains a suite of Playwright tests designed to validate that the plugin-e2e APIs work as expected.
 These tests run continuously for every PR in the plugin-tools repository to identify potential breakages in the plugin-e2e package.
 Since all plugin-e2e APIs must remain compatible with Grafana 9.5 and later, the tests are executed against a matrix of Grafana versions.
 The test environment is configured using the docker-compose file in this workspace, which installs a set of plugins to ensure comprehensive coverage of the plugin-e2e APIs throughout the test suite.

 To run the tests locally: